davidson16807/tectonics.cpp/inc/math/analytic/rails/README.txt

    if that train has been converted from a railyard.
 Railyards make it easy to performantly implement certain kinds of operations that would not be performant if an implementation of a train were to guarantee that no overlaps or gaps exist.
-As an example, adding two railyards simply requires contatenating two lists of cars together, whereas adding two trains together in such a scenario requires constructing a totally new list of cars.
+As an example, adding two railyards simply requires concatenating two lists of cars together, whereas adding two trains together in such a scenario requires constructing a totally new list of cars.
 However, it is almost certainly more performant to call the operator() method on a train as opposed to a railyard, which is typically the only performance that matters.